 Google DeepMind made significant improvements to its AI models by optimizing their architecture and re-engineering various components for better performance.
 For example, the Gemini model was built with a multimodal architecture, enabling it to handle tasks across text, audio, and images more effectively.

-Additionally, PaLM 2 was enhanced by using a compute-optimal scaling approach and dataset improvements to enhance reasoning tasks.
-These architectural upgrades allowed for greater accuracy and adaptability.10
+Additionally, PaLM 2 was enhanced with a compute-optimal scaling approach and dataset improvements to improve reasoning tasks.
+These architectural upgrades allowed for greater accuracy and adaptability.6

 Scaling laws of AI